-After COVID we were uncertain what would happen to our congregation but to our delight it has continued to grow slowly from both in the village and further afield.
+After COVID we were uncertain what would happen to our congregation but to our delight it has continued to grow slowly and is being enjoyed by those from both in the village a further afield.
 Bodes well for 2024.

 Robin Carr